icpc/ccs-specs/draft/Contest_API.md

     short as reasonable but not more than 10 characters.
 IDs not marked as labels may be random characters and cannot be assumed to be suitable for display purposes.
-  - Ordinals
-    (type **`ORDINAL`** in the specification) are used to give an explicit order to a list of objects.
-Ordinal attributes are integers and must be non-negative and unique in a list of objects, and they should typically be low numbers starting from zero.
-However, clients must not assume that the ordinals start at zero nor that they are sequential.
-Instead the ordinal values should be used to sort the list of objects.
   - File references
     (types **`IMAGE`**, **`VIDEO`**, **`ARCHIVE`** and **`STREAM`** in the specification) are represented as a JSON object with elements as